MyTranings/codewars/README.md

 # Codewars
-Codewars
-Solution to some of tasks from Codewars
+solution to some tasks from Codewars